muodov/blog/_posts/2015-08-16-fac-rubik-solver.md

 under a bright sun, and vise versa.
 So the final step was to get rid of the ambient light.
 Wilbert had to do quite some work on the scanner module to isolate LDRs from ambient light.
-It took 3 iterations: each time we thought it was ready, but every time we found another hole through which ambient light could reach the LDRs:
+It took 3 iterations: each time we thought it was ready, but each time we would find another hole through which ambient light could reach the LDRs:

 ![scanner](/images/scanner.jpg)